 Established in 1989, Bali Sobek was one of the first adventure tour companies on the island to offer rafting and cycling tours, and to this day they are still wildly popular for their insider knowledge of the best spots around the island, their 100 per cent safety record, and their experienced guides who are highly trained in first aid and rescue, as well as a multitude of foreign languages.
 Their white water rafting tours take you along winding rivers through Class II and Class III rapids that pass deep valleys, waterfalls, and towering cliffs, while their cycling and hiking tours take you through pristine rice paddies and traditional villages.
 They also offer corporate team building events.

-Bali Adventure Tours
+Mason Adventure Tours

-For over 25 years Bali Adventure Tours has been thrilling guests with an array of exciting outdoor activities that include white water rafting, jungle trekking, kayaking, mountain biking, helicopter tours and elephant safaris.
+For over 25 years Mason Adventure Tours has been thrilling guests with an array of exciting outdoor activities that include white water rafting, jungle trekking, kayaking, mountain biking, helicopter tours and elephant safaris.
 Start your day at the top of a volcano, and then cycle your way down past lush valleys and ancient temples.
 Join a white water rafting tour down the Ayung in the afternoon, and then head to the Ubud Adventure Centre for a light bites, cocktails and a reinvigorating massage at the spa.
 Then skip over to the Elephant Safari Park for a jungle twilight elephant trek and a four-course meal next to the lake.

 Bali Eco Tours